okstate-library/docs/experts/what-goes-where.md

 #### Roles
 - Content Administrator: This person keeps the html table up to date on GitHub.
 - Site Administrator: This person copies HTML from GitHub into the appropriate widget in the LibGuide.
-`The entire workflow can be completed by one person if they have write privledges in both LibGuides and GitHub.`
+`The entire workflow can be completed by one person if they have write priveledges in both LibGuides and GitHub.`

 #### Activities
 ##### Updating Table